 What is Amigurumi?

-Amigurumi is a Japanese word used to describe the knitting or crocheting of stuffed yarn creations.
-The word comes from ami, meaning crocheted or knitted”, and nuigurumi, meaning stuffed doll.
+Amigurumi is the Japanese art of knitting or crocheting 3D stuffed yarn creations.
+The term comes from the Japanese words ami (meaning crocheted or knitted) and nuigurumi (meaning stuffed doll).

 How is amigurumi made?